The Easiest and Most Delicious Paleo Banana Nut Muffin Ever!

 I love to have them for breakfast, but more often than not, I have one with my coffee when I get to work in the morning.
 Just a little boost, without sugar!

-Goodness.
+Yes, because with Paleo, not only are you not eating regular grains, there is no refined sugar to be found anywhere.
+Just goodness.
 No icky gluten-free flours, or sugar substitutes either.
 Wholesome healthy ingredients like almond flour, raw honey, cinnamon, and walnuts.

 I made this batch just this past week before I went to work!
 The batter mixes up so quickly and in just a few minutes you have deliciously warm Banana Nut Muffins.